anthony0727/flux-tinygrad-opt/README.md

 # flux-tinygrad-opt

 ## Objective
-Try optimizing Blackforest's Flux.1 with tinygrad's optimization.
+Try optimizing Blackforest's Flux.1 with tinygrad's optimization, especially on H100.

 Flux model class is based on PR [#6334](https://github.com/tinygrad/tinygrad/pull/6334), which can seamlessly load weights of official one, downloaded from huggingface.